Supporting the Talented Women Scientists in CSB on IDWGS

 A potential drawback of this response is that bacteria thrive in a humid environment and can infect plants by invading the leaf through the open pore.

 Plants have evolved to manage these tradeoffs.
-Hussain’s results show that high humidity triggering calcium influx into the cytosol goes on to activate ABA catabolism, which in turn induces plant immunity genes.
+Hussain’s results in collaboration with the Yoshioka lab show that high humidity triggering calcium influx into the cytosol goes on to activate ABA catabolism, which in turn induces plant immunity genes.
 So even though stomatal pores open to increase evaporation under high humidity, the plant is protected from infection.

 The plant’s highly tuned regulatory pathways mean that cytosolic calcium concentration can induce opposite responses using same regulatory modules, depending on the input signals.
 ABA plays a role in cold response, but calcium channels responsible for high humidity responses were activated selectively while cold-responsive calcium channels were unaffected.